pronode/intersy/README.md

 To add your own effects, simply create a CSS classes keeping following convention:

 ```
-.intersy.my-custom-effect { /* when element is out of view */
+.my-custom-effect { /* when element is out of view */
     opacity: 0;
 }

-.intersy.my-custom-effect.in-view { /* when element is in view */
+.my-custom-effect.in-view { /* when element is in view */
     opacity: 1;
 }
 ```